The quintessential FP&A glossary.

-Cash flow from operations is the net amount of cash generated by a company that is solely related to core operations of the organization.
-Cash flow from operations does not include any non-operational items such as the sale of investments, securities, financial instruments, or other fixed assets.
+Cash flow from operations is the net amount of cash generated by a company that is solely related to core operations of the organisation.
+Cash flow from operations does not include any non-operational items such as the sale of investments, securities, financial instruments or other fixed assets.
 To calculate cash flow from operations, add EBIT (earnings before interest and taxes) and depreciation, subtract taxes and include the change in working capital.

 Cash Flow Statement

 A cash flow statement provides a summary of the cash generated or used by a company in a given period of time.
 It’s one of the three main financial statements, along with the balance sheet and income statement.